Friedy630/Matrix_Games/Presentation.md

         self.color = color  # color of the shape
 ```

-@fieteInfobox(This class helps us generate the shapes with weighted randomness. <br> It is also used as the object for the current falling shape.)
+@fieteInfobox(This class helps us generate the shapes with weighted randomness. <br> For the currently falling shapes there's another class!)

 <br><br>